 No fear of failing

 It’s okay to make mistakes – that’s how people learn.
 Unfortunately, when students make mistakes, get low grades, or fail to answer questions, they often feel ashamed or even scared: “What will the teacher say?”
-Artificial intelligence won’t reprimand or criticize learners, tell them they’re not smart enough in front of the whole class or threaten them with reports to their parents or a visit to the principal.
+AI in language learning won’t reprimand or criticize learners, tell them they’re not smart enough in front of the whole class or threaten them with reports to their parents or a visit to the principal.
 AI can evaluate learners without judging them.

 A redefined role for teachers